iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> I really like this app, it's an excellent way to start running, see real results and make yourself feel good.
+But it's very buggy?
+Sometimes the clock will freeze and won't count down properly meaning you run or walk longer then you should.<br> :date: __2021-03-06 11:11:23__

+> Great app but crashes all the time which is really frustrating.<br> :date: __2021-03-05 10:03:03__

+> Regularly have to download the voices again for some reason.
+The old app was simple and crashed less.<br> :date: __2021-03-04 09:32:54__

+> Basic prompts could have some encouragement and indication of 3/6 of your runs etc.<br> :date: __2021-02-28 19:36:23__

+> Trainer keeps going back to the start.<br> :date: __2021-02-28 09:32:58__

 > I find this app a bit 'basic' so good if you dont want it personalised and just want something to keep time while you run.
 I also find I have error messages frequently and have to keep changing coach voice.<br> :date: __2021-02-27 11:54:07__